Homogeneous coordinate ring

 is the polynomial ring in N + 1 variables Xi.
 The polynomial ring is therefore the homogeneous coordinate ring of the projective space itself, and the variables are the homogeneous coordinates, for a given choice of basis (in the vector space underlying the projective space).
 The choice of basis means this definition is not intrinsic, but it can be made so by using the symmetric algebra.

+The definition mimics the coordinate ring as it is introduced for affine varieties.

 Formulation

 Since V is assumed to be a variety, and so an irreducible algebraic set, the ideal I can be chosen to be a prime ideal, and so R is an integral domain.
 The same definition can be used for general homogeneous ideals, but the resulting coordinate rings may then contain non-zero nilpotent elements and other divisors of zero.
 From the point of view of scheme theory these cases may be dealt with on the same footing by means of the Proj construction.

 The irrelevant ideal J generated by all the Xi corresponds to the empty set, since not all homogeneous coordinates can vanish at a point of projective space.